-I recently did an Escape room with my family and four other strangers we had never met before.
+I recently did an Escape room with my family and four other strangers we had never met.
 After some brief instructions, the game managers gave us one key piece of advice, “…and remember, you must communicate with one another.”

 Forty-five minutes later, with fifteen minutes to spare, we successfully exited the escape room.
 I stopped one of the game managers.